scotws/crude65816/docs/MANUAL.md

         reset-i         - trigger the RESET interrupt
         run             - run the emulator continuously
-        step            - run one instruction in single-step mode
+        step            - run one instruction in single-step mode walk            - "step .state", press key to continue, CNTRL-C to quit

-STEP is usually used in combination with .STATE ("step .state") to show the status of the emulator after every step.
 Because of the nature of Forth, any word defined in the emulator can be used from the command line.
 To force the machine to run at a certain address, save it in the PC:

 ```
         00e000 PC !
 ```

-followed by a "run" or "step".
+followed by a "run", "step" or "walk".
 The same procedure will let you store a value in, say, the A register:

 ```
         61 C !